GerritCodeReview/plugins_high-availability/README.md

 # Gerrit high-availability plugin

-This plugin allows deploying a cluster of multiple Gerrit masters on the same data-center sharing the same ReviewDb and Git repositories.
+This plugin allows deploying a cluster of multiple Gerrit masters on the same data-center sharing the same Git repositories.

 Requirements for the Gerrit masters are:

-- Gerrit v2.14.20 or later
+- Gerrit v3.0.0 or later
 - Externally mounted filesystem shared among the cluster
-- ReviewDb on an external DataBase Server
 - Load-balancer (HAProxy or similar)

 ## License